Office building for telephone workers

 200% increase in value since condo sales began in 2006 in value since condo sales began in 2006

-residents agree.
+It seems Brooklyn residents agree.
 Today, the rechristened BellTel Lofts is a thriving residential community, one that combines modern style with Art Deco grace.
 With 250 one-, two-, and three-bedroom units ranging from 600 square feet to 2,700 square feet, the BellTel Lofts provides a case study in conversion that retains historic details while adding contemporary comforts.
 Pricing starts at $540,000 and ranges up to just over $3 million.
+Booming in Brooklyn

 The building had more to offer than just great architectural details.
 BellTel Lofts is located in Brooklyn’s downtown, the site of major revitalization efforts including $9 billion in private investment and $300 million in public improvements.
 The site of the BellTel building is adjacent to the MetroTech Center, a business and educational complex that houses the Polytechnic Institute of NYU, corporate offices, and MetroTech Commons, a 3.5-acre private park that is home to concerts, fairs, and public art exhibits.